sharanbingewar/sharanbingewar/README.md

 ### 📚 Lifelong Learning

 During my time at **Concordia University**, I’ve had the chance to study some really interesting topics, like **mobile computer architecture** and **language theory**.
 These courses have helped me think more deeply about how computers work and how software is built.
-My experience as a **Regression Test Engineer** at **TCS** also taught me the importance of testing and making sure software works properly, which has been a key part of my approach to development.
+My experience as a **Software Test Engineer** at **TCS** also taught me the importance of testing and making sure software works properly, which has been a key part of my approach to development.

 > *"The only way to do great work is to love what you do."* – Steve Jobs